bjornregnell/kojo-scala-challenges/README.md

 0. Build scaboo into `bin` using the scala compiler with these scripts
     * Windows open powershell and run `./build.cmd`
     * Unix-like: TODO `build.sh`
-0. Generate the kojobook for Swedish by running `make-sv.cmd`
+0. Generate the kojobook for Swedish by running `make-sv.cmd` or TODO `make-sv.sh`

 ### Contributions  ###